brandocms/brando/UPGRADE.md

 ## 0.49.0-dev

+* Set `sharp` and `sharp-cli` as standard image processing lib:

+    config :brando, Brando.Images, :processor_module, Brando.Images.Processor.Sharp

+  Unless you are running an ancient Brando version, this would already be your default.

 * If using `fabfile.py`, be sure to update this to include the new `grant_db` function.
 You need this to prevent migration errors when running Oban migrations.